COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 A differential rate exists in the Kaiapoi Urban Drainage area where properties in the island Road rural extension pay a lower rate.

 Some properties north of the Ashley River (Sefton/Ashley/Loburn areas) are connected to the Ashley Rural Water Scheme administered by Hurunui District Council.
-A separate rates assessment for water charges is sent out by the Hurunui District Council.
+Rates for the Ashley Rural Water Scheme are charged by the Waimakariri District Council and all enquiries regarding the scheme, except for rating, should be directed to the Hurunui District Council.

 Differential rates are where the rates for a specific function made and levied in respect of any one or more categories of property vary from the rates made and levied in respect of another category of property for the same function.
 Full descriptions of categories for differential rating and the relationships between categories are contained in the Funding Impact Statement in the Annual Plan.